 Amsterdam Slavery Heritage Guide

 As part of the research project Mapping Slavery (Vrije Universiteit Amsterdam), the Amsterdam Slavery Heritage Guide was published in 2014.
+On June 28, 2018 LM Publishers published an extended second edition.

 Never before has a single guide listed so many locations in Amsterdam which were directly or indirectly connected to Dutch slavery heritage.
 This 138-page bilingual guide gives an account of the Amsterdam slavery heritage based on extensive research in more than a hundred locations.
 Dienke Hondius was one of the authors closely involved in its creation.